Collecting Home Stories

 Royal Crown Derby is one of the world’s most iconic porcelain brands and is collected by a wide variety of people from the Royal family to your next-door neighbour.
 This project focuses mainly on British Caribbean collectors in Derby and Derbyshire.

 If you have a story to tell or want to be kept up to date about workshops drop me a line at email@example.com

 We could not have done this project without the support of the following

 The Hadhari Project, The Derby West Indian Association.
 Derby City Lab Team (for hosting workshops and drop ins), Our photographers.
-Oliver, Ayush and Ravi, Derby University, Ludwig Ramsey, Birmingham University, Lisa Peter, Our factory staff here at Royal Crown Derby, Our Volunteer team especially Olivia, Sue, John and Chris who supported the City Lab pop ups, Devon Daley, Jack Tymon and Emma Snow at BBC Derby who helped promote, Pauline Roessler, UK Creative Community Fellowship, Derby Museums, Format Festival and photographer Oliver Chanarin
+Oliver, Ayush and Ravi, Derby University, Ludwig Ramsey, Birmingham University, Lisa Peter, Our factory staff here at Royal Crown Derby, Our Volunteer team especially Olivia, Sue, John and Chris who supported the City Lab pop ups, Devon Daley, Richard Carruthers, Jack Tymon and Emma Snow at BBC Derby who helped promote, Pauline Roessler, UK Creative Community Fellowship, Derby Museums, Format Festival and photographer Oliver Chanarin

 and of course our funders Heritage Lottery Fund and AIM (The Association of Independent Museums) and of course all our fantastic participants.